Freedom (Darrell Evans album)

 Freedom is the third Christian worship music album by Darrell Evans, released by Vertical Music in 1998.
 This album also features Lincoln Brewster who played lead guitar and aided in songwriting.
 "So Good to Me" is on the Digital Praise PC game Guitar Praise.
+The album was nominated for the 30th annual GMA Dove Award in the Praise and Worship Album of the Year category.